hatfieldlibrary/oai-provider-service/README.md

 #### Server Configuration

 You may require additional Express server configuration (e.g.: port number).
-You can make changes in code, but once again you might consider an external configuration file for convenience and security.
+You can make changes in code, but you might consider an external configuration file for convenience and security.
 See `./server/host-config.ts` for a peek at how we do it.
 The location of your host configuration file can also be set in `.env` for both development and production.